 Clear/Ceramic Braces: A less-visible alternative, these use clear or tooth-colored brackets and wires.
 These often cost slightly more than traditional braces, between $4,000 and $8,000.
 They’re also not quite as durable as metal braces.

 Lingual Braces: These braces are placed behind your teeth rather than in front.
-They’re much less noticeable but they’re also more expensive, sometimes as high as $8,000 – $10,000.
+They’re much less noticeable but they’re also more expensive, sometimes as high as $8,000–$10,000.
 Because of their positioning, lingual braces can’t treat quite the same range of conditions.

 Six Month Smiles Braces: Six Month Smiles is a brand of short-term orthodontic treatment that offers both clear aligners and clear braces.
-These braces are better suited for mild and moderate misalignments, but they’re also slightly cheaper, $3,500 to $5,000 on average.
+These braces are better suited for mild and moderate misalignments, but they’re also slightly cheaper, at $3,500 to $5,000 on average.

 If you’re trying to avoid high prices and have a milder misalignment, you might consider at-home teeth straightening services like SmileDirectClub instead.
 They will deliver a set of clear aligners directly to your doorstep, which makes them cheaper than in-office treatments.
-Check out out our guide to the top 5 home aligner options or learn more about our #1 pick, byte, in this in-depth review.
+Check out our guide to the top 5 home aligner options or learn more about our #1 pick, Byte, in this in-depth review.

 How Orthodontic Benefits Work